 In the birthplace of rock & roll, aspiring musician Jim Stewart convinced his sister, Estelle Axton, to move to Memphis and open a record shop and recording studio.
 Stax Records, founded by the white siblings in a blue-collar African American neighborhood, was one of the first studios in the "Jim Crow South" to welcome musicians of all races.
 While the studio was Jim's idea, Estelle is largely credited with pushing him into what became recognized as a distinctive Memphis sound: "raw and funky."
 Today, you can experience her legacy at the Stax Museum of American Soul Music, the only museum of its kind in the world.

-Along the Civil Rights Trail, students can get to know a number of activists and heroes.
+Along the Civil Rights Trail, students can get to know a number of everyday activists and heroes.
 At the Rosa Parks Museum, students can explore the "active memorial" to the Civil Rights icon and step into history at the "Cleveland Avenue Time Machine" exhibit, which contains the original bus where Rosa Parks refused to give up her seat.
 Students can also view her original arrest record, court documents, and other historic artifacts that chronicle the mid-century struggle for equal rights.

 Celebrating the day that Tennessee ratified the 19th amendment (giving women the right to vote), Nashville unveiled a monument in 2016 honoring five women who were directly involved in the struggle: Anne Dallas Dudley, Abby Crawford Milton, J. Frankie Pierce, Sue Shelton White and Carrie Chapman Catt.
 The Tennessee Woman Suffrage Monument features five larger-than-life bronze statues crafted by Alan Lequire to create a lasting memorial to the suffragists of Tennessee.
 Their efforts led a national fight for women's equality and the right to vote.